 Ponshukan Sake Museum in Niigata

-The Ponshukan Sake Museum in Niigata is about an hour from Tokyo by bullet train.
-This place is home to a number of distilleries producing the famous Japanese rice vodka - sake.
-To get to the museum, you need to get off at Echigo Yuzawa Station; it was reconstructed in 2010, which is very convenient for foreign tourists.
+The Ponsyukan Sake Museum in Niigata is about an hour's drive from Tokyo by high-speed train.
+This place is home to a number of distilleries producing the famous Japanese rice vodka sake.
+To get to the museum, you need to get off at the Echigo Yuzawa station, which was renovated in 2010, which is very convenient for foreign tourists.
 They have convenient information desks, as well as numerous shops and restaurants.
-While waiting for the train back to Tokyo, here you can try the famous drink and even take a dip in the onsen - a hot spring with the addition of sake.
+While waiting for the return train to Tokyo, you can try the famous drink here and even swim in the onsen, a hot spring with sake.

 Ponshukan Sake Museum in Niigata

-The Ponshukan Sake Museum in Niigata is officially called a museum, but the building looks more like a store.
-The attraction is open in a two-story building, with shopping and tasting rooms located on the top floor, and a restaurant downstairs.
-They say that more than a hundred types of national Japanese vodka are stored here.
+The Ponsyukan Sake Museum in Niigata is officially called a museum, but the building looks more like a store.
+The attraction is located in a two-storey building, with a shopping and tasting room on the top floor and a restaurant on the ground floor.
+It is said that more than a hundred types of national Japanese vodka are stored here.

-In order to start tasting, you need to get a ceramic cup at the reception and buy 5 tokens.
-In the Ponshukan Hall of the Ponshukan Sake Museum in Niigata, you can find numerous drink dispensers, essentially vending machines.
-Having placed the token there, the visitor receives a 25-ml portion of the selected drink in the cup.
-The choice is not easy, because the assortment includes about 100 types of tasty and varied sake.
+In order to start the tasting, you need to get a ceramic cup at the reception and buy 5 tokens.
+In the Ponsyukan hall of the Ponsyukan Sake Museum in Niigata, you can find numerous dispensers with a drink, in fact, these are vending machines.
+After dropping the token in there, the visitor receives a 25-milliliter portion of the selected drink in the cup.
+The choice is not easy, because there are about 100 types of delicious and varied sake in the assortment.

 Ponshukan Sake Museum in Niigata